-The right to a written document
+The right to written terms

 But to avoid misunderstandings, it’s still a good idea for the employer to provide the worker’s main terms of employment in writing.